Spider-Man and the X-Men in Arcade's Revenge

-Spider-Man and the X-Men in Arcade's Revenge is a video game first released for the Super NES in 1992 by LJN.
-It was later released for the Genesis and Game Gear (under the Flying Edge brand) as well as the Game Boy.
-The game features Marvel Comics characters Spider-Man and the X-Men as they battle their captor, the villainous Arcade.
+Spider-Man and the X-Men in Arcade's Revenge is a video game released for the Super NES in 1992 by LJN.
+It was released for the Genesis and Game Gear (under the Flying Edge brand) as well as the Game Boy.
+The game features Marvel Comics characters Spider-Man and the X-Men as they battle their captor, the villainous Arcade, to escape his death trap, Murderworld.

-Summary
+Gameplay

 While swinging his web throughout the city, Spider-Man notices the disappearances of X-Men Cyclops, Storm, and Wolverine; he then notices a tube from a garbage truck sucking up Gambit, and after figuring out it's Arcade, swings his web to the truck.
 He tracks Arcade down to an abandoned building, which is the location of the first stage; the player portrays Spider-Man de-activating "Security Eyes" in a set order (as indicated by the Spider-Sense) to enter.
-Inside, he, along with Cyclops, Storm, Wolverine and Gambit, are placed in the deadly games of Murderworld, a simulated program designed by Arcade to torture and kill his victims.
+Inside, Spider-Man and the X-Men are placed in the deadly games of Murderworld, a simulated program designed by Arcade to torture and kill his victims.
 The player must successfully complete each Marvel hero's two "events" in order to get to control Spider-Man in a final battle with Arcade and escape.
-While any character's first event can be selected at the player's will, his or her second event isn't playable until the completion of the first.
+While any character's first event can be selected at the player's will, the second event is not playable until the completion of the first.
 All the heroes have the same lives, meaning if one hero loses a life, the others do as well.